FukurouMakoto/FukurouMakoto/README.md

 <p align="center">Feel free to shoot me a message with anything you might want to know!
 I do not have any form of social media as I strongly condemn the practice and platform.</p>

-<p align="center">Fun Fact:
-My username is spelled 梟誠.
-梟 means owl (hence the beautiful bird at the top).
-誠 means Truth and Honesty.</p>

-<p align="center">I chose this name because I wish to be as wise as the old owl, and because I want to approach everything I do and everyone I talk to with simple, straight honesty.
-Both are tenets I live my life by. </p>

 [//]: # (|Languages & modules I am proficient with | Languages I have experience with |
 |:---:|:---:|
 | Python | C++ |